Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular

 Which Medicare Advantage plans cover dental implants?
 If you’re a senior who has already experienced some untreated tooth loss or who already wears dentures and is interested in upgrading to a permanent solution like dental implants, a Medicare Advantage plan with enhanced dental coverage may be the right option for you.
 While it’s not as simple as free dental implants for seniors on Medicare, many still wonder: does Medicare pay for dental implants in 2023?
 Will Medicare pay for dental implants in 2023?
 Or even, will Medicare pay for dental implants for seniors?

-Does Medicare cover dental implants?”
+Does Medicare cover the cost of dental implants?”
 You may be pleased to learn about Medicare Advantage plans, or Medicare Part C plans, which are optional alternatives to Original Medicare that often include dental benefits.
 These plans, which are provided by private insurance carriers, must cover the same health care services that are included in Parts A and B, but generally offer additional coverage that varies from plan to plan.

 Enrolling a Medicare Advantage plan that includes dental coverage, including coverage for Medicare dental implants for seniors, can give older individuals who are worried about tooth loss and other dental problems peace of mind.

 It’s important to thoroughly review the benefits of any health insurance plan before purchasing.
 Use our free online tool to compare plans or call (800) 950-0609 for assistance from a licensed Medicare Advantage agent.